Nudge your clients in the right direction

 Used for encouraging men to pee straight as well as triggering purchases of toothpaste, nudging is an idea that is quickly gaining popularity.
 I spoke to agency coach Tommy Lindström at BOOM about nudging.
 Tommy shared his advice on how agencies and freelancers can take advantage of this often misunderstood technique.

-So what is nudging?
+So what is a nudge?

 “It’s part of behavioural design”, says Tommy.
 He likens it to a “small push in the right direction” thereby influencing choice.
 “One example is having a default option checked in a form, where the user is given the opportunity to change it.
 Most users will accept the default setting, even though they don’t really think about the consequences.
 For something to be seen as a nudge it has to be cheap and easy to avoid.
 It cannot be a requirement or mandatory, that’s a different kind of behavioural control.”